polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     }
 ```

-All the ticket envelopes corresponding to valid tickets are submitted on-chain
+All the envelopes corresponding to valid tickets can be submitted on-chain via a
-via a dedicated unsigned extrinsic.
+dedicated on-chain call (extrinsic).

 ### 6.3.
 Validation of candidate tickets

 All the actions in the steps described by this paragraph are executed by
 on-chain code.

-The tickets are received via a dedicated extrinsic call.

-Generic validation rules:
+Validation rules:
-- Tickets submissions must occur within the first half of the epoch.
+- Tickets submissions must occur within a block part of the first half of the epoch.
-- For unsigned extrinsics, it must be submitted by one of the current session
-  validators.

-Ticket specific validation rules:
-- Ring signature is verified using the on-chain `BandersnatchRingVerifierKey`.
+- Ring signature is verified using the on-chain `RING_VERIFIER_KEY`.
-- Ticket identifier is locally computed from the `VrfOutput` contained in the
+- Ticket identifier is locally (re)computed from the `VrfPreOutput` contained in the
-  `RingVrfSignature` and its value is checked to be less than the ticket-threshold.
+  `RingVrfSignature` and its value is checked to be less than the tickets' threshold.

-Valid tickets bodies are persisted on-chain.
+Valid tickets bodies are all persisted on-chain.

 ### 6.4.
-Ticket-Slot assignment
+Ticket-Slot Binding

 Before the beginning of the next epoch, the on-chain list of tickets must be
-associated with the next epoch's slots.
+associated with the next epoch's slots such that there must be at most one
+ticket per slot.

-The assignment process happens in the second half of the submission epoch.
+The assignment process happens in the second half of the submission epoch and

-In the end, there must be at most one ticket per slot.
+follows these steps:

-- Initially, the complete list of tickets is sorted based on their ticket-id,
+- Sorting: The complete list of tickets is sorted based on their `TicketId`
-  with smaller values coming first.
+  value, with smaller values coming first.
-- In cases where there are more tickets than available slots, the list is pruned
+- Trimming: In scenarios where there are more tickets than available slots, the
-  by removing the larger value.
+  list is trimmed to fit the epoch's slots by removing the larger value.
-- Tickets are then assigned to the slots using an *outside-in* assignment strategy.
+- Assignment: Tickets are assigned to the epoch's slots following an
+  *outside-in* strategy.

 #### 6.4.1.
 Outside-In Assignment